callum-stewart/f21dg-2022-d3/README.md

 # Demonstration

 In this section we will run you through some examples that will allow you to experiment with the application and get a more intuitive feel for how these signals analysis methods work.
-It will *not* provided a detailed overview of the UI, as we have implementated tooltips for this purpose.
+It will *not* provided a detailed overview of the UI, as we have implemented tooltips for this purpose.

 ## Running an STFT analysis